This post has the following content warnings:

 - Dressing Room will not make A Sword, even a very fancy one, or any other sort of in-hand weapon.

 - It will make an overskirt out of a bunch of swords, but only if they have very fancy guards and aren't sharp enough to stab her if she moves carelessly.
-(This latter requirement isn't obvious, because swords that aren't the normal amount of sharp take quite a bit of force to break her skin.)
+(This latter requirement isn't obvious, because swords that are the normal amount of sharp take quite a bit of force to break her skin.)

 - It will make a shirt out of arrowheads, strung on wire mesh with beautiful tiny glass beads in between them.
 It drapes amazingly and makes a pleasant wind-chime sort of sound as she takes it off.

 She does not narrate the experiment in which she discovers that it will make a cool cyberpunk glove with a nine millimeter built into it, if she mentally talks it through all the moving parts.
 She's going to need to think about that one for a while, before deciding whether to test it.
-The hat goes away again.
+The glove goes away again.

 Permalink